AlpOrkunGuzel/DSA210/README.md

 # Data to Use

 This study will integrate two main datasets.
 The first dataset is the “120 Years of Olympic History: Athletes and Results” dataset, available publicly on Kaggle.
-It contains detailed records of every Olympic athlete from 1896 to 2020, including fields such as country (NOC), year, sport, event, and medal type.
-For this project, only the aggregated country-level and year-level information will be used.
-Medal counts will be calculated for each country by summing all gold, silver, and bronze medals for a given year.
-This dataset serves as the foundation of the analysis, representing the measure of Olympic success.
+It contains detailed records of every Olympic athlete from 1896 to 2020, including fields such as National Olympic Comittee (NOC), year, sport, event, and medal type.
+For this project, the data was aggregated to the country–year level.
+Medal counts were computed by summing gold, silver, and bronze medals for each country in a given Olympic Games.
+This dataset provides the main measure of Olympic success.

-The second dataset will come from the World Bank Open Data platform, which provides reliable macroeconomic indicators for most countries.
-Specifically, three variables will be used: total GDP (current USD), GDP per capita (current USD), and total population.
+The second dataset comes from the World Bank Open Data platform.
+It includes macroeconomic indicators for most countries.
+In this project, three variables were used:

+'- hi

 # How to Collect the Data